Celebration ceremonies are non-legally binding weddings and are officiated by one of our celebrants in the language of your choice.

 We also have some ceremony text samples in Dutch and Russian and can translate texts on request.
 New translations will be quoted by your wedding planner.

 Planning of ceremony

 We need the base wedding text, chosen from here

 - English texts: http://www.weddingportugal.com/en_GB/category/ceremony-texts/

 - Portuguese texts (and other languages) http://www.weddingportugal.com/en_GB/category/ceremony-texts-other-languages/

-till approx 2 weeks before the wedding.
-However it may be better to send it as soon as you have chosen, so we have time to overlook it.
+No less than approx. 2 weeks before the wedding.
+However, it would be better to send it as soon as you have chosen, to give us time to overlook it.
 If you would like to add a personal story please let us know and either send us the written answers to the below questions or schedule a Skype call with us no less than 1 month prior to the wedding.

 We also need you to fill in the questionnaire at the bottom of this page.